Methylene blue: Placebo

-It has also been used in septic shock and anaphylaxis.

-Methylene blue consistently increases blood pressure in people with vasoplegic syndrome (redistributive shock), but has not been shown to improve delivery of oxygen to tissues or to decrease mortality.

-Methylene blue has been used in calcium channel blocker toxicity as a rescue therapy for distributive shock unresponsive to first line agents.
-Evidence for its use in this circumstance is very poor and limited to a handful of case reports.

 Side effects

-Methylene blue is a monoamine oxidase inhibitor (MAOI), and if infused intravenously at doses exceeding 5 mg/kg, may precipitate serious serotonin toxicity, serotonin syndrome, if combined with any selective serotonin reuptake inhibitors (SSRIs) or other serotonin reuptake inhibitor (e.g., duloxetine, sibutramine, venlafaxine, clomipramine, imipramine).
+Methylene blue is a monoamine oxidase inhibitor (MAOI) and, if infused intravenously at doses exceeding 5 mg/kg, may result in serotonin syndrome if combined with any selective serotonin reuptake inhibitors (SSRIs) or other serotonergic drugs (e.g., duloxetine, sibutramine, venlafaxine, clomipramine, imipramine).

-It causes hemolytic anemia in carriers of the G6PD (favism) enzymatic deficiency.
+It causes hemolytic anemia in carriers of the G6PD enzymatic deficiency (favism).
+The actual degree of this danger is a subject of controversy as the association was made based on very few cases.
+A 2018 meta-analysis on clinical trials against malaria in Africa, where the moderate A minus type of G6PD deficiency is prevalent, shows no association between MB and hemolysis in such patients.
+There was, however, a clinically insignificant reduction in hemoglobin.

+Pregnancy

+While use during pregnancy may harm the baby, not using it in methemoglobinemia is likely more dangerous.

+Pharmacokinetics

+After intravenous administration in humans, methylene blue shows a multiphasic change in concentration, with a terminal half-life of 5.25 hours.
+The initial disappearance from blood actually reflects its movement into organs, with brain, liver, and bile all showing significantly higher concentrations than blood in rats.
+The overall area under the curve in oral (dry gelatin capsule) administration is only 6.5% of the AUC for IV administration; judging from rat studies, the significantly altered organ distribution plays a key role in this difference.

+Administration as an oral solution (500 mg in 200 mL) greatly increases the bioavailability to 72.3±23.9%.
+In this newer study, the terminal half-lives were reported as 18.5±11.8 hours for IV use and 18.3±7.2 hours for oral use.
+The tmax for oral use is 2.2 hours, compared to 0.5 hours for iv use.

 Chemistry

 Methylene blue is a formal derivative of phenothiazine.
 It is a dark green powder that yields a blue solution in water.
 The hydrated form has 3 molecules of water per unit of methylene blue.
-Methylene blue has a pH of 6 in water(10g/L) at 25 °C (77 °F).

 Preparation

-This compound is prepared by oxidation of dimethyl-4-phenylenediamine in the presence of sodium thiosulfate:
+This compound is prepared by oxidation of 4-aminodimethylaniline in the presence of sodium thiosulfate to give the quinonediiminothiosulfonic acid, reaction with dimethylaniline, oxidation to the indamine, and cyclization to give the thiazine:

+A green electrochemical procedure, using only dimethyl-4-phenylenediamine and sulfide ions has been proposed.

 Light absorption properties

 The maximum absorption of light is near 670 nm.
-The specifics of absorption depend on a number of factors, including protonation, adsorption to other materials, and metachromasy - the formation of dimers and higher-order aggregates depending on concentration and other interactions:
+The specifics of absorption depend on several factors, including protonation, adsorption to other materials, and metachromasy – the formation of dimers and higher-order aggregates depending on concentration and other interactions: